CommandMaster/fliclib-linux-hci/README.md

   **action location**
    in python/action.py
    action.py will be import in test_client.py
-   if loop recognizes button press and executes action method
+   if loop recognizes button press it executes the action.py method